Kealiʻi Reichel: International recognition

 Reichel currently has contracts with JVC Victor Entertainment and Atlantic/Time-Warner.
 Kealiʻi Reichel's consistent placement in Billboard Magazine's World Music Charts has garnered him international attention.
 He has opened concerts for Bonnie Raitt, LeAnn Rimes, Céline Dion, and Sting.
 In addition to his regular concerts in Hawaiʻi, he has toured the United States mainland playing in such places as New York at Carnegie Hall and Town Hall, San Diego, San Francisco, Anaheim, Hollywood Bowl, Phoenix, Portland, Seattle and toured internationally with concerts and workshops in the South Pacific, Europe and Asia where he performs to sold out audiences.

 Reichel is known not only for his artistry as a performer, songwriter and recording artist, but also for his work as an ambassador of Hawaiian culture to the rest of the world.

+Personal life

+Reichel is married to Fred "Punahele" Krauss.